 to open schism with the local bishop who insists (with the Church)

-that the “Gospa” and her six now-not-so-little-confederates are
+that the “Gospa” and her six now-middle-age confederates

-any organized approach to holiness though the Mass (and the incredibly bad music
+approach to holiness though the Mass (and the incredibly bad music

 that is a perpetual distraction from it), or Confession (barely

-extant), or sound Spiritual Direction (almost
+extant), or sound Spiritual Direction (almost universally absent)